Collections

 true

-In addition, there is a special syntax you can use with atom keys:
+In addition, there is a special syntax to fetch the value for atom keys:

 iex> map = %{foo: "bar", hello: "world"}